FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

    sudo nano /etc/ldap/ldap.conf
    ```

-14. Uncomment the lines beginning with “BASE” and “URI”, for example my domain is `my-flows.site`, we have updated the file as below, but you have update it according to your domain:
+14. Uncomment the lines beginning with “BASE” and “URI”, for example my domain is `my-flows.site`, we have updated the file as below, but you have to update it according to your domain:

 ```
 BASE `dc=my-flows,dc=site.`